Skip to main content

 Gus and his family lived in Demarest, NJ where he was an active participant in civic affairs, serving on the conservation commission, and on a committee to draft a new snow clearance ordinance.

 He retired in 1973, shortly after he turned 50, and he and Evelyn moved to Hilton Head, SC where he took up part time careers in the arts and cuisine.
-Gus was one of the original members of the Hilton Head Art Institute, an umbrella organization developed to help fund and encourage activity in the arts, as well as sponsor art education in the Hilton Head schools.
+Gus was one of the original members of the Hilton Head Institute of the Arts, an umbrella organization developed to help fund and encourage activity in the arts, as well as sponsor art education in the Hilton Head schools.
 He also served on the board of directors for the Hilton Head Art League.

 In 1977, Evelyn became the food editor at the local newspaper, The Island Packet, a position she held until 1989.
 Gus, meanwhile, was director of the Island Packet/2nd Course Cooking School, and both he and Evelyn taught cooking courses there.
 A 1977 article about him says that "Wavpotich, having tasted food all over the world, takes cooking seriously and researches all his recipes as he did when he prepared Chicken Kiev and other Russian fare for the [Women's Association of Hilton Head]."